eversonapp/formulario-cadastro/README.md

 * Layout builded in HTML, CSS and the Bootstrap library
 * A JS validator for CNJP and Inscrição estadual
 * An autocomplete mask for the adress section
-* PHPMailer used to send manage the content
+* PHPMailer used to manage the content